 AFM Metallization Inspection for Chip Fabrication Process

-We have used Tosca 400 to characterize the polyimide and metallized aluminum thin films for quality control in semiconductor chip manufacturing.
+The atomic force microscope Tosca 400 was used to characterize the polyimide and metallized aluminium thin films for quality control in semiconductor chip manufacturing.

 Get the document